contributte/datagrid/.docs/assets.md

 # Installation

-There are prepare JS/TS and CSS files for precise functionality.
+There are prepared JS/TS and CSS files for precise functionality.

 You have 2 ways to use datagrid's assets:

-2. Use CDN assets.
+1. Use CDN assets.
-1. Use frontend bundler.
+2. Use frontend bundler.

 ## CDN